facebookexperimental/moq-encoder-player/README.md

 That addition is required, not optional: LOC puts no media type on the wire (a catalog is meant to supply it) and this project implements no catalog, so `Codecstring` is the only thing that tells the player which codec to configure its decoders with. **A plain draft-04 peer will not interoperate with this implementation.** See [src/packager/loc_packager.ts](#srcpackagerloc_packagerts) for the full property set.

-### CMAF (encoder only)
+### CMSF / CMAF (encoder only)

-It follows [draft-wilaw-moq-cmafpackaging](https://datatracker.ietf.org/doc/draft-wilaw-moq-cmafpackaging/) with the box syntax of CMAF (ISO/IEC 23000-19) and ISOBMFF: each MoQ object payload is a self-describing ISOBMFF media fragment and no MoQ Object Properties are sent at all.
-See [src/packager/cmaf/](#srcpackagercmaf-cmaf-packager) for the mapping and the two documented deviations from the draft.
+It follows [draft-ietf-moq-cmsf](https://datatracker.ietf.org/doc/draft-ietf-moq-cmsf/) (CMAF packaging for MoQ, written against the individual draft the working group adopted, `draft-wilaw-moq-cmafpackaging-01`) with the box syntax of CMAF (ISO/IEC 23000-19) and ISOBMFF: each MoQ object payload is a self-describing ISOBMFF media fragment and no MoQ Object Properties are sent at all.
+See [src/packager/cmaf/](#srcpackagercmaf-cmsf--cmaf-packager) for the mapping and the two documented deviations from the draft.

 ## Encoder